openfl/www.openfl.org/learn/tutorials/displaying-a-bitmap.md

 ---
 layout: sidebar
-title: Your First Project
+title: Displaying a Bitmap
+redirect_from: /learn/tutorials/your-first-project/
 ---

-# Your First Project
+# Displaying a Bitmap

 ## Creating a New Project